 “Only on the surface, I fear,” replied Chris.
 “Old opinions die hard with him.
 I don’t think he’s really moved on much since he said he didn’t want me to be James’s godfather as I wasn’t a suitable role-model.”

 Ben had always thought that Charles Hilton-Smith shared all of Chris’s bad points, but with none of his compensating big heart, loyalty and sense of humour.
 Charles was indeed a rather particular type - something rather unspecified “in finance”, often grotesquely right-wing, and generally self-centred.
 Although finding that he had a gay brother had at least stopped him from voicing the worst of his views, Charles was certainly in the foothills of homophobia.
-For Ben, the thought of a week with Charles - all rhubarb-coloured trousers, gold-buckled Gucci loafers and wine snobbery - was enough to make him think twice about Chris’s invitation, and there was Bekky to consider too.
+For Ben, the thought of a week with Charles - all rhubarb coloured trousers, gold-buckled Gucci loafers and wine snobbery - was enough to make him think twice about Chris’s invitation, and there was Bekky to consider too.
 He’d have to get her to agree to Rory making the trip, and trying to guess his ex-wife’s reaction to anything was never easy at the best of times.

 Ben had told Chris he’d have to think seriously about coming, but he was smiling as he ended the call.
 The gite.
 He hadn’t thought about the place for a while.
 Happy memories of the summer he and Chris had spent there as young men flooded back.
 Their time there during their first university summer vacation had been life-changing for both of them and, despite all the possible problems, Ben couldn’t help relishing the prospect of going back and sharing the magic of the place with his son.
 When Ben rang her, Bekky had actually been very relaxed about relinquishing Rory for few days, even saying that it might do wonders for his French if he struck up with some nice local girls in the village.
 Ben had laughed when she’d said it, but it unsettled him a little to hear that a new chapter might have started in his son’s life since he’d seen him last.
 Overall, it seemed best to him not to risk spoiling a moment of unexpected parental accord by digging any deeper.